sourceperl/mbserverd/README.md

 # mbserver

-This is a simple perl script for make a modbus/TCP server for test purpose.
+This is a simple modbus/TCP server for test purpose, write in pure Perl code.

 ## Setup (for Linux):
 1. just copy "mbserverd.pl" to /usr/local/bin/ (it's the script path for user scripts in debian system).